ajholanda/ajholanda.github.io/charnet.md

 ## Results and Analysis

-We described in a manuscript (to be submitted) the main results and analysis focused on:
+We described in a manuscript (to be submitted to publication) the main results and analysis with the following aims:

-1. Comparison of frequency distribution of characters;
+1. Compare the frequency distribution of characters;
-2. Comparison of frequency of characters that appear only once in the entire book;
+2. Compare the frequency of characters that appear only once in the entire book;
-3. Comparison of Lobby centrality with degree, betweenness and closeness centralities.
+3. Compare the Lobby centrality with degree, betweenness and closeness centralities.

 Information about degree, closeness and betweenness can be found at [Wikipedia](https://en.wikipedia.org/wiki/Centrality).
 Lobby index